FSC407 - Ident Field School Application

 - presentation of crime scene evidence

-The August field school and the Fall term laboratory sessions take place on the UTM campus.
+The June/July field school and the Fall term laboratory sessions take place on the UTM campus.

 Course Delivery and Timeline

-Students must be avaialbe for both the August fieldwork and the laboratory classes in the Fall term.
-Participation in August fieldwork is a required component of the course.
+Students must be avaialbe for both the June/July fieldwork and the laboratory classes in the Fall term.
+Participation in summer fieldwork is a required component of the course.
 This course is typically offered every year.

-- Fieldwork takes place from 9 am to 5 pm over two consecutive weeks: from Monday, August 16th to Friday, August 27th, 2021.
+- Fieldwork takes place from 9 am to 5 pm over two consecutive weeks: from Wednesday, June 22nd to Wednesday, July 6th, 2022 (excluding weekends).